FACHEX for Employees of Participating Institutions

 Thank you for your interest in the FACHEX program at Boston College.
 As described in the overview section, FACHEX is an undergraduate tuition remission option for children of current full time faculty, administrators, and staff of participating Jesuit Universities.

 The specific procedures are detailed below.
 Please keep in mind that Boston College only considers incoming first-year applicants for new FACHEX awards.
 Transfer students and upperclassmen are not eligible.
 They should instead, contact the Boston College Office of Student Services to apply for Financial Aid.

-INFORMATION FOR First-year APPLICANTS FOR FALL 2017 ADMISSION
+First-year APPLICANTS FOR FALL 2018 ADMISSION at bc

 1. Prospective first-year applicants should apply for Early Action Admission (which has a November 1st deadline) and list their parent's employer as a participating Jesuit University in the Parent Employer field on the common application.
-If you have submitted a common application without the required parental employer information, you should contact the Office of Undergraduate Admissions at 617-552-3100 to update your admissions file.
-Please do not contact the BC FACHEX director, or another BC Office, as only the Office of Undergraduate Admission has access to update your admissions file.
-Boston College will not assume responsibility for missing information, as it is the FACHEX applicant’s responsibility to ensure their admissions file is complete by the established deadlines.
+If you have submitted a common application without the required parental employer information, you should contact the Office of Undergraduate Admissions at 617-552-3100 to update your file.
+Please do not contact the BC FACHEX director, or another office on campus, as for data security reasons, only the Office of Undergraduate Admission can update your admissions file and requires your personal authorization to do so.